- Table of Contents

 Findings or Results

 This section presents the main findings, data, or results obtained through research, analysis, or investigation.
-It is crucial to present the information clearly, organized, and structured, using headings, subheadings, and visuals where appropriate.
+It is crucial to present the information clearly, organised, and structured, using headings, subheadings, and visuals where appropriate.
 This section forms the report's core, providing the substantive content that the reader seeks.

 Discussion or Analysis